jesselpalmer/jesselpalmer/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about: Anything!
+- 💬 Ask me about:
 - 📫 How to reach me:
-- 😄 Pronouns: he/him
+- 😄 Pronouns:
-- ⚡ Fun fact: I lear
+- ⚡ Fun fact:
 -->